JasonElke/HailstoneLabs_auto_compound/README.md

 The AutoCompounder contract automates the process of compounding rewards for users.
 It allows users to deposit USDC into a main pool and stake LP tokens to earn additional rewards.
 The contract handles the compounding process and updates the user's balances accordingly.

 ### Contract Structure
-The AutoCompounder contract consists of the following key components:
+The AutoCompounder contract consists of the following key components

+Auto-Compounding contract address: `0xf999908379e42C11e2dfCb4Ca82e94EA6C73B1dd`

 1. Variables
 - `womTokenContract`: WOM token contract instance.